TanGentleman/TanTan/Issues.md

 - Handle log file exceptions
 - [ x ] Make consistent the different ways of running it (i.e no downloads when loaded from python env.)
 - Work on better codex implementation
+- Make all non-responses “continue” in the while loop.

 Features Added:
 - Add generate token to test_setup.py